 As Visual Effects Lead at the Academy, Dylan has over 20 years’ experience in the VFX industry as a 3D artist and supervisor.
 His expertise includes CG animation production, app development, game design, online advertising, television and feature film production.
 Dylan’s film credits include ‘Outlaw King’, ‘Lord of the Rings’, ‘King Kong’ and ‘I, Robot’.
 He has also worked on commercials for major brands such as Toyota, Qantas and Telstra.
 Dylan’s experience is combined with creative flair, a keen eye for detail and a willingness to push the boundaries of technology.
 Dylan is also the author of his own YouTube channel offering online tutorials in 3D animation and visual effects.

 Professor Andrew Johnston is the Research Director of the UTS Animal Logic Academy, where he supervises projects and researchers working on convergence between creative practice and digital technologies.
 He also co-directs the Creativity and Cognition Studios, an interdisciplinary research group working at the intersection of performance, art and technology, and is co-director of the UTS Visualisation Institute.

 Sarah is our Studio Coordinator, providing administrative and operational assistance for the department and students.
 In managing the day-to-day operation of the studio, Sarah oversees academy enquiries and admissions, provides primary student contact and support, and coordinates studio events and social media.
 Sarah’s focus is to support the academy in the delivery of its award-winning program and to help produce the next generation of animation and visualisation professionals.

-Ian is the Head of Academy, and has over 30 years of international experience as an award-winning media designer, filmmaker, author and educator – with postings in London (Frame Store), Barcelona (OFramestore), Vienna (DMC), Hamburg (Premiere) and Sydney (VPB).
+Ian Thomson is the Head of Academy, and has over 30 years of international experience as an award-winning media designer, filmmaker, author and educator – with postings in London (Frame Store), Barcelona (OFramestore), Vienna (DMC), Hamburg (Premiere) and Sydney (VPB).
 Ian has developed media projects, theatre, documentaries and courses for a range of large organisations and brands.
-Most recently Ian has developed Bachelor courses in Advertising and Digital Media, and Diploma courses in Social Media Marketing, Content Creation and User Experience.
+Most recently Ian has been key member of the newly formed Visualisation Institute at UTS.